Medicare & Medicaid Fraud

-Kohn, Kohn & Colapinto has successfully represented medicare whistleblowers who have reported fraud.
+Kohn, Kohn & Colapinto has successfully represented Medicare and Medicaid whistleblowers who have reported fraud.

 Medicare & Medicaid whistleblowers are an essential tool in the fight against fraud in the health care industry.
 Using whistleblower reward laws like the False Claims Act has proven to be highly effective in combating health care fraud in the United States.
 Kohn, Kohn & Colapinto (KKC) has represented several whistleblowers in their fight against Medicare and Medicaid fraud.